xrdocs/ncs5500/_tutorials/400g-optics-1.md

 - Single mode Fibers: Could be parallel SMF or duplex SMF.
 Parallel SMF is capable of breakout, and Duplex SMF will need WDM for multiplexing multiple wavelengths into a single SMF.

+Please note for the supported 4x100G breakout, the remote end need to be a new generation 100G optics supporting 100G PAM4 wavelength.

 Below charts will show currently available optics as of IOS XR 7.0.2.
 Releases for optics in roadmap will be announced when they become available.